Setting up and Using Perpetual Boards

 Article summary

-Perpetual Boards (also called evergreen boards) are ideal for workflows that don’t follow a strict sprint or time-boxed cycle — like support queues, operations, content pipelines, or continuous delivery teams.
-These boards are always active and display work as it flows through your process without specific start or end dates.
+Perpetual Boards (also called evergreen boards) are ideal for workflows that don’t follow a strict sprint or time-boxed cycle.

 Step 1: Navigate to Boards

-Step 2: Select your working teams folder.
+Step 2: Select or Create your working teams folder.

-Navigate to the working teams folder for which you want to add a board.
-Or create a new folder at this time.
+• Navigate to the working teams folder for which you want to add a board (2a).

-Click the “+ New Board” button.
+Click the “+ New” button (2b)

-Step 3: Configure Basic Board Settings
+Step 4: Configure Basic Board Settings

 In the board creation dialog:

-Name your board
+• Name your board.

 Example: “Customer Support Queue” or “Marketing Content Pipeline.”

-Provide a description (optional)
+• Provide a description (optional)

-Choose your status collection.
+• Choose your status collection.

 The status collection will drive the phases you are using to use for this board.
 The status collections should already have been set up when creating your Settings.
 But you can add a different status at this time by clicking on Manage Statuses or heading over to Settings.

-Select a default team (optional)
+• Select a default team (optional)

 The default team is used to pre populate the team field when you create an item while viewing the board.

-Click Create Board.
+• Click Create Board.

 The board Displays.
 This is just an empty board at this point.
 To add items, you can either:

-• create items here on this screen by:
+• Create items here on this screen by:

 • Clicking New Item